rohanmahy/ietf-drafts/mahy-mimi-problem-outline/draft-mahy-mimi-problem-outline.md

 conversations.
 This problem is exacerbated when these systems federate or try to interoperate.

-This problem space is explored in [@!I-D.mahy-mimi-identity].
+This problem space is explored in [@!I-D.mahy-mimi-identity], and a specific architecture is described in [@!I-D.barnes-mimi-identity-arch].

 ## Discovery